As soon as reviewers begin submitting reviews, admins can start to analyze review data within the Results tab of the review.

 Learn more about analyzing review analytics in our Administer Reviews and Leveraging Your Results webinar.

 Before you start

-Additionally, the results tab is only available in org chart and project-based review cycles.
-Reviews created by automated rules do not have a results tab and can't be analyzed with the visualizations below.
+- The Results tab is only available for org chart and project-based review cycles.
+Reviews created by automated rules do not have a Results tab and cannot be analyzed.

-Step 1: Navigate to the Admin > Reviews > Auditing page
+- Navigate to Admin > Reviews > Performance reviews.

 Filter your data